any-ket/cpp-tcp-server/README.md

 TCP Server for chat service written in cpp
 ## Requirements

-You'll need gcc to build the server.
+You'll need g++ compiler to build the server.

 ## Installation
 `make`